-Learn more about this exploration and production history in First New Mexico Oil Wells.
+Learn more in First New Mexico Oil Wells.

-Recommended Reading: Louisiana’s Oil Heritage, Images of America (2012); Oil in West Texas and New Mexico (1982); Black Gold in California: The Story of California Petroleum Industry (2016); Kings of Texas: The 150-Year Saga of an American Ranching Empire (2003); The Bazooka (2012); Oil in the Deep South: A History of the Oil Business in Mississippi, Alabama, and Florida, 1859-1945 (1993).
+Recommended Reading: Louisiana’s Oil Heritage, Images of America (2012); Signal Hill, California – Images of America (2006); Handbook of Petroleum Refining Processes (2016); The Bazooka (2012); Oil in West Texas and New Mexico (1982).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.